Interviewing

 Remember, interviews are not just about evaluating candidates; they’re also an opportunity for candidates to assess if the company and role align with their aspirations.
 Fostering a conversational and comfortable atmosphere can make the experience more positive for both parties and contribute to better hiring decisions.

-During these interactions, go beyond the resume and delve into their experiences, skills, and aspirations.
-Consider not only their technical qualifications but also their cultural fit, enthusiasm, and alignment with the unique aspects of the role and your organization.
-By taking the time to connect on a deeper level, you can make more informed decisions about which candidate is the best fit for the specific opportunity you’re offering.
+During the next steps, find ways to go beyond the resume to explore a candidate’s experiences, skills and aspirations.
+Consider their technical qualifications along with their cultural fit, enthusiasm, and alignment with the unique aspects of the role and your organization.
+Sometimes it takes a little extra creativity to help you make more informed decisions about which candidate is the best fit.

 Take a walk

-This change in environment not only adds a fresh dimension to the interview but also helps you envision what it might be like to work with the candidate on a day-to-day basis.
-It fosters a more natural and candid conversation, giving you a better understanding of whether they are the right fit for your organization and the specific role you’re offering.
+This change in environment also fosters a more natural and candid conversation, giving you a better understanding of whether they’re the right fit for your organization and the specific role you’re offering.

 Go off script